tumeteor/gps-stream-aggregator/README.md

 # Overview
 A POC data pipeline over Kafka for processing GPS streaming data.
 There are major components:
 1. a (simulating) producer that generates GPS data in the basic format of <vehicleID, lon, lat, timestamp>
-2. a stream processor topology that aggregates GPS data by vehicleID in every pre-defined time window to form a GPS ``trace''
+2. a stream processor topology that aggregates GPS data by vehicleID in every pre-defined time window to form a GPS "trace"
-3. (calling) an external OSRM service - sending ``traces'' and receiving ``map-matching'' results
+3. (calling) an external OSRM service - sending "traces" and receiving "map-matching" results
 4. a (possible) traffic model component that receives the map-matched data, creates a (near) real-time traffice graph and send to a persistence storage (aka. write to disks)